 The answer to this question will shape the future of many multi-ethnic states.
 Since our analysis of post-1886 Europe is primarily structuralist, we caution against deterministic extrapolations.
-While it is important to recognize the potential of ethnic centrifugal forces, previous research suggests the possibility of their peaceful containment.
-For example, ethnic power-sharing and regional accommodation may address the ideological and material foundations of ethnic nationalism (Cederman, Gleditsch and Buhaug 2013).
+While it is important to recognize the potential of ethnic centrifugal forces, previous research points to possibilities for their peaceful containment.
+For example, ethnic power-sharing and regional accommodation may help defuse nationalist tensions (Cederman, Gleditsch and Buhaug 2013).
 More radically, dissociating states from nations (Mamdani 2020) may succeed in depoliticizing ethnic divides.
-Internationally, nationalists may be reined in by enforcing the territorial integrity norm (Zacher 2001).
-Alarmingly, however, the recent revival of nationalist forces around the globe endangers such progress.
+Internationally, territorial integrity norms may have rained in nationalist excesses (Zacher 2001).
+Alarmingly, however, the recent revival of nationalist forces around the globe could endanger such progress.